Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 The School of Health Professionals at UT Southwestern manages the Community Prevention and Intervention Unit to help prevent the spread of STDs.
 The CPIU works with professionals and community partnerships to deliver STD counseling and education.
 Some examples include drug rehab centers, halfway houses, and the county jail.
 Services include free HIV, syphilis, gonorrhea, and chlamydia testing, along with support groups and community outreach.

 Planned Parenthood offers a variety of family planning and sexual education programs, including STD testing.
 In addition to syphilis, gonorrhea, and chlamydia testing, this location also screens for bacterial vaginosis, genital warts, herpes, and other less common STDs.
-Prevention options are also available, such as condoms, dental dams, and the HPV vaccine.
-Screening is available to walk-in patients and by scheduled appointments.
-Financial assistance may be available to help with the cost of services.
+Prevention options are also available, INCLUDING condoms, dental dams, and the HPV vaccine.
+Schedule an appointment in advance, or walk in and the clinic will take you as its schedule allows.
+The website shows you which services are available via telehealth and which require in-person appointments.
+There are some financial assistance programs if you need help with the cost of testing.
 Both English and Spanish language providers are on-hand to answer questions and explain test results.
+Clinic hours are Monday, Tuesday, Thursday, and Friday 9 a.m. to 5 p.m., and Wednesday 12 to 7 p.m.

-The Aids Healthcare Foundation operates FreeSTDCheck.org to connect people with free and low-cost resources to help with STD screening and treatment.
+The Aids Healthcare Foundation connects people with free and low-cost resources to help with STD screening and treatment.
 The Dallas location includes a medical clinic that offers birth control, blood testing, and other diagnostic services along with free STD testing.
-This walk-in clinic is open on Mondays and Thursdays from 5 p.m. until 9 p.m.
+You can also get information about STDs, safer sex, and cryotherapy treatments.
+This walk-in clinic is open on Monday and Thursday 5p.m. to 9 p.m.